baltpeter/thesis-mobile-consent-dialogs/thesis/400_consent-dialogs-in-the-wild.md

 Even though it seems like mobile apps do not tend to make use of the TCF, it would still possible that they use off-the-shelf CMPs that just don't implement the TCF.
 To find out whether that is actually the case, we ran a simple static analysis to detect the presence of common CMP libraries in Android and iOS apps.

-On Android, the Exodus privacy project does something similar.
-They also check for the presence of libraries in Android apps, they just look at tracking libraries instead of CMPs.
-They have published their approach [@exodusprivacyExodusStaticAnalysis2018]: Essentially, they run the `dexdump` tool on the APK file, which is the Android counterpart to the Linux `objdump` tool and can statically extract class and method names from an APK, among other things.
-They then compare the namespaces of the listed classes to a list of known tracker libraries.
+On Android, we use the same approach that Exodus uses for checking for the presence of tracking libraries [@exodusprivacyExodusStaticAnalysis2018].
+We run the `dexdump` tool on the APK file, which is the Android counterpart to the Linux `objdump` tool and can statically extract class and method names from an APK, among other things.
+Then we compare the namespaces of the listed classes to a list of CMP libraries.
-The same approach can be used to detect CMPs.
 For example, the classes of Didomi CMP libary are in the `io/didomi` namespace.
 If we detect classes with this namespace in an app, we can assume that it uses the CMP^[Of course, this approach is very fuzzy.
 Even if an app includes a CMP library, that doesn't mean it actually uses it.
 In addition, it is possible that the list of namespaces we use is not strict enough and matches other non-CMP libraries.
 None of that is a problem for the purposes of this analysis, though.
 Its goal is only to provide an upper bound on the CMP usage in mobile apps and to evaluate whether it is viable at all to rely on CMP-specific code for this thesis.].

 On iOS, we are not aware of any similar work.
 It is however possible to list the shared libraries in an IPA file using the `otool` command [@benaneeshAnswerHowSearch2016], where the lines starting with `@rpath` are the libraries included in the IPA (lines without this prefix are system libraries).
 The symbol table can be listed using the `nm` and `symbols` commands [@columboAnswerFindSize2015].
 All of these tools only run on macOS.
 Nonetheless the required functionality can be replicated on any operating system: An IPA file is just a ZIP archive.
 All libraries included in an IPA are in subdirectories of `/Payload/<app name>.app/Frameworks`{.placeholders}.
 We simply list those directories and compare them against a list of CMP libraries.